Final Fantasy XVI Characters: meet the cast of FF16

 Jill reappears later in the timeline as an adult, where she is described as a "Master of both Blade and Ice".
 She's an accomplished swordsman, then - but she's also the Domiannt of Shiva, the classic Ice-element summon that's appeared in most of the titles in the FF series.

 Given her close connection to Clive and Joshua, it feels quite likely that Jill will be the closest thing FF16 has to a 'female lead'.
-In the trailers of FF16, we see her doing battle with Odin's Dominant.
+In the trailers of FF16, we see her doing battle with Odin's Dominant, and working together with Clive to battle monsters and strange futuristic automatons.

 Series Factoid: Jill sort of shares her name with Jihl Nabaat, an under-utilized antagonist in FF13.
 Her history as a political prisoner bartered from one nation to another to keep the peace places her close to FF’s previous female lead, FF15’s Lunafreya, who had a similar backstory.